What is an HOA and How Do They Work?

 The Disadvantages of Buying Homes Within an HOA

 If the thought of someone else being able to tell you what you can and cannot do, an HOA might not be suitable for you.
-There are homeowners association meetings you will want to attend if overbearing rules could be presented.
+There are homeowners association meetings you will want to attend if authoritarian rules could be presented.

 Typical Homeowners Association Rules

-The rules that these associations create will vary depending on the location and the priorities which have been established in the past.
-Generally, though, you can expect the following different types of rules:
+The rules these associations create will vary depending on the location and the priorities established in the past.

-- Pet rules: you could find that your HOA restricts the number of pets residents are allowed to keep or even the type of pets.
+You could find that your HOA restricts the number of pets residents are allowed to keep or even the type of pets.
 There could also be rules about cleaning up after your pets, barking dogs, and keeping pets on a leash.

 Looking over existing homeowners association documents is a typical real estate contingency that is always wise to have in a purchase and sale agreement.
 It would be best if you made sure due diligence is done not only on the home itself but also on the HOA.